American Well Corporation (AMWL) Shares Rise Despite Market Challenges

 AMWL’s Market Performance

-AMWL’s stock has seen a 4.09% increase for the week, with a 10.63% rise in the past month and a -15.81% fall in the past quarter.
-The volatility ratio for the week is 4.25%, and the volatility levels for the past 30 days are at 6.18% for American Well Corporation.
-The simple moving average for the past 20 days is 6.83% for AMWL’s stock, with a -30.29% simple moving average for the past 200 days.
+AMWL’s stock has seen a 20.36% increase for the week, with a 32.34% rise in the past month and a 1.53% gain in the past quarter.
+The volatility ratio for the week is 6.44%, and the volatility levels for the past 30 days are at 6.30% for American Well Corporation The simple moving average for the past 20 days is 19.50% for AMWL’s stock, with a -17.77% simple moving average for the past 200 days.

 Analysts’ Opinion of AMWL